 Achieving the ONC’s mandated 0.5% duplicate rate with Referential Matching

 The ONC has stated that healthcare organizations need to achieve a 0.5% duplicate rate by 2020.
-Yet the average duplicate rate is 8-12%.
+Yet the average duplicate rate is 18%.
 How can organizations reach this seemingly impossible milestone?
 With Verato Auto-Steward™ and its Referential Matching approach.
-Organizations can plug Verato Auto-Steward directly into their EMR or EMPI to dramatically improve that solution’s patient matching by automatically resolving the toughest matches that would otherwise require manual review.
+Organizations can plug Verato Auto-Steward directly into their EHR or EMPI to automatically find and resolve its missed matches and duplicate records, including the “potential duplicate records” the EHR or EMPI has flagged for manual resolution.

 Solving patient matching is essential, but very challenging

-Since the early 2000s, I have personally seen a massive investment by healthcare organizations – including payers, HIEs, PBMs, and especially Providers – to improve the quality and availability of patient data.
-Either through federal incentives or their own internal business cases, these organizations have invested heavily in technology to modernize their infrastructure with the ultimate goals of delivering value to the healthcare system and dramatically reducing costs.
-Many organizations have doubled down on their use of EMR technology, expanding the scope and/or consolidating under one vendor.
-Likewise, in many cases, organizations have decided to rely on electronic master patient index (EMPI) technology to improve their patient identification and governance.
+Since the early 2000s, I have personally seen a massive investment by healthcare organizations – including payers, HIEs, PBMs, and especially providers – to improve the quality and availability of patient data.
+Either through federal incentives or their own internal business cases, these organizations have invested heavily in technology to modernize their infrastructure with the ultimate goals of delivering value to the healthcare system and reducing costs.
+Many organizations have doubled down on their use of EHR technology, expanding the scope and/or consolidating under one vendor.
+Likewise, in many cases, organizations have decided to rely on enterprise master patient index (EMPI) technology to improve their patient identification and governance.

-However, after years and hundreds of millions of dollars of investment in EMR and EMPI technologies, organizations still suffer from an average patient record duplication rate of 8-12%.
+However, after years and hundreds of millions of dollars of investment in EHR and EMPI technologies, organizations still suffer from an average duplicate patient record rate of 18%.
 And yet the ONC has stated that by 2020 organizations need to achieve a 0.5% duplication rate.

 It’s only going to get more challenging – and we need a new plan